 He said most tourism employers are under staffed, stating that South Georgian Bay tourism operators had reported a shortage of at least 700 workers pre-winter 2017, adding more shortages are epected pre-winter 2018.

 The situation is projected to continue for the next 10 to 20 years with key sectors impacted projected to be tourism, transportation, manufacturing and construction.
-Siegward stated that the bottom line is that today’s South Georgian Bay labour pool is simply not meeting the employment and economic growth demands of tourism and other key industries that drive our economy.
+Siegwart stated that the bottom line is that today’s South Georgian Bay labour pool is simply not meeting the employment and economic growth demands of tourism and other key industries that drive our economy.

 Local Economic Factors Shaping Labour Shortage include rising housing costs, the lack of a transit strategy and regional network to allow for the free flow of workers and visotors, the lack of regional post-secondary tourism programs to keep students at home, a lack of childcare and an overall lack of understanding of the true scope of the tourism industry and its impact on employment and the regional economy.

 The domino effect could certainly come in to play here.

 Siegwart said the situation is causing economic risks.
 He is concerned that larger employers will raise wages to attract the best employees, causing heightened competition & wage compression that will negatively impact small businesses, entrepreneurs, and all other local employers.

 Service decline could have a significant negative impact on the region’s regional brand, and a decline in service levels and lifestyle benefits to locals could negatively impact real estate values and residential growth.

 Recommendations include the creation of more affordable housing.
 Collingwood already has a major affordable housing construction project underway on High Street at Second Street but more is needed throughout the region.

 Siegwart said there is an exceptionally well built campus is in the region for post-secondary education but he believes it is being underutilized.